appventure-nush/nush-link/docs/project-installation.md

 2. React
     - React is a JavaScript framework, a front end library, comes with prebuilt structures and components to build the app quicker
     1. Input `npm install -g create-react-app` into terminal
-    2. Create a React App using `npx create-react-app name-of-app`
+    2. Create a React App using `npx create-react-app name-of-app --template typescript`
+    3. May need to install Material-UI `npm install @material-ui/core` for pre-made textfields and other components
 3. SCSS (or Sass, Syntactically Awesome StyleSheets)
     - Scss allows usage of features that do not exist in normal CSS, improves the styling of the project
     - 7 to 1 file structure for SCSS